tmramble/Homepage/README.md

 Hello!
 I'm Taylor Ramble, an IT Architect Specialist at Atlanta Public Schools, where I focus on monitoring and cyber operations to protect our digital infrastructure.
 Currently, I'm advancing my expertise as a Cyber Operations student at the University of Maryland Global Campus.
 My experience spans incident response, MITRE ATT&CK, and Linux, all while prioritizing a low digital footprint.

 In this portfolio, you'll find a collection of my projects, relevant coursework, and other information that showcases my dedication to cybersecurity and continuous learning.
-I invite you to explore my work and see how I'm contributing to the ever-evolving field of IT..
+I invite you to explore my work and see how I'm contributing to the ever-evolving field of IT.

 <h2>:mag: Information Technology Projects:</h2>